britecharts/britecharts/src/doc/tutorials/getting-started.md

 window.addEventListener("resize", throttledRedraw);

 ```
-We would need to load the Lodash or Underscore library, we could do it with a CDN link like:
+We would need to load the Lodash or Underscore library; we could do it with a CDN link like:
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/lodash.js/4.17.11/lodash.min.js"
             type="text/javascript"/></script>
 ```

-This is not the only way to do it.
-You could listen also to requestAnimationFrame to time the execution of the callback.
+This logic is not the only way to avoid multiple successive calls.
+You could also listen to requestAnimationFrame to time the execution of the callback.

-You can see the full code [in this file][simpleBarChartTutorialHTML].
+You can check the full code of this tutorial [in this file][simpleBarChartTutorialHTML].

-## What to Do From Here
+## Summary
+In this tutorial, we have seen how to load Britecharts with a CDN link and how to draw a simple chart.
+We did this by checking the API Reference page for the chart and its data schema and by creating the elements needed in the HTML file.

-Check out our [Documentation Homepage][home] and our [kitchen sink][demos] to see all the available charts.
+To keep on learning more about Britecharts, you can follow our [Composing Your First Data Visualization tutorial][composingDatavizGuide].
+You can also check out our [Documentation Homepage][home] and our [kitchen sink][demos] to see all the available charts.

 If you are excited about Britecharts, want to add more configurable properties or even create your own chart, please check our [Contributing Guide][contribute].
 In it, we walk you through the development environment setup, running our docs and demos and creating new Pull Requests.